cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

 -   **`fixed`**: Compare the log-likelihood at a fixed point compared to the best fit. `combine -M MultiDimFit toy-hgg-125.root --algo fixed --fixedPointPOIs r=r_fixed,MH=MH_fixed`.
 The output tree will contain the difference in the negative log-likelihood between the points ($\hat{r},\hat{m}_{H}$) and ($\hat{r}_{fixed},\hat{m}_{H,fixed}$) in the branch `deltaNLL`.

-	If you have also checked out the [combineTool](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/#combineharvestercombinetools), you can use this to run multiple fixed points from a `.csv` file.
-For example, if `fixed.csv` contains
+	You can use the `combineTool.py` script to run multiple fixed points from a `.csv` file.
+For example, [data/tutorials/multiDim/fixed.csv](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/blob/main/data/tutorials/multiDim/fixed.csv) contains the points

 	```csv
 	r_ggH,r_qqH